NBA Most Improved Player Odds 2023

-It doesn’t matter how bad you’ve been in the past, if you have a breakthrough season, you can get some recognition around the Association.
+It doesn’t matter how bad you’ve been in the past, if you have a breakthrough season, you can get some recognition within the Association.
 The NBA is keen on making new stars and this award does just that.

 Why?
 So, let’s say you were a big prospect and had an underwhelming rookie year.
 Your stock is down, but then you get a year where you fulfill that potential.